SQream/sqream_docs/operational_guides/monitoring_query_performance.rst

    The total spool used by this query is around 20GB (1915MB + 2191MB + 3064MB + 12860MB).

-Common Solutions for Reducing Spool
+Common solutions for reducing spool
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 *